n3d1117/website/content/blog/streaming-replication-docker-timescale/index.md

 ---

 {{< note variant="info" >}}
-This post shows how to set up **streaming replication** for a PostgreSQL 13 database with TimescaleDB extension using Docker, in order to create a 1:1 replica of the primary database always in sync.
+This post illustrates the process of setting up **streaming replication** for a PostgreSQL 13 database with the TimescaleDB extension using Docker, in order to create a real-time 1:1 replica of the primary database.
 {{< /note >}}

 ## Introduction